 When a student conducts a tutor search at Wyzant, results display pertinent subject qualification info aligning with the subject the student searches.
-In summer 2017, new subject-specific titles will be displayed in search results.
 For example, if you tutor Spanish and Java, students searching for Spanish tutors will see a title with info about your Spanish expertise, and those searching for Java will see a title relevant to Java.

 In the first field, compose a title, up to 70 characters, specific to your expertise and qualifications in that subject.
 You should consider some of the following:

 - Years of experience teaching or tutoring that subject

 - PhD in Chemistry with 10+ Years of Teaching Experience

 - Certified Spanish Teacher with 15+ Years of Experience